Reading News and Information

 Further housing developments have extended the urban area of Reading to the M4 motorway, which now acts as its southern boundary.

-Reading Museum is the perfect place to discover the history of the town.
+The Museum is the perfect place to discover the history of the town.
+For the latest news on events visit the museum website as many events take place during the year.

 It has many and varied exhibits charting the history of Reading from the first settlers up until the modern day.